zowe/docs-site/docs/user-guide/server-side-install-overview.md

 ## Installation of Zowe runtime

 Zowe runtime refers to the full, unarchived set of binaries, executable files, scripts, and other elements that are run when Zowe is started.
-Runtime installation includes the following components:
+Runtime installation includes the following projects:
 * Zowe Application Framework
 * Zowe API Mediation Layer
-* Z Secure Services (ZSS)
+* Zowe System Services (ZSS)

 **Important:** To run all of these server-side components, or to run Zowe Application Framework, installation of the Zowe Cross Memory Server (ZIS) is required.
 The Zowe cross memory server (ZIS) provides privileged cross-memory services to the Zowe Desktop and runs as an APF-authorized program.<details><summary> Click here for more information about ZIS.</summary>The same cross memory server can be used by multiple Zowe desktops.
 The cross memory server is needed to be able to log on to the Zowe desktop and operate its apps such as the Code Editor.</details>